Inflectra/spira-documentation/docs/Spira-User-Manual/Application-Wide.md

         - the user does not have bulk edit permissions for the relevant artifact
         - columns is set to status and bulk editing of statuses has been disabled at the template level
-        - columns is set to status and a requirement card has a status of either completed or obsolete (because these are considered non-plannable statuses)
+        - a requirement card has a status of either completed or obsolete (because these are considered non-plannable statuses)
         - requirements that have tasks attached, and the product is set to use task status to control requirement status (in this case the card does not *look* disabled but its status cannot be changed - if you try to change its status the card will appear in its original column)

 #### Editing and viewing cards